 *Rules and Regulations for Trail Users

-• No hunting, fishing, trapping, or plant collecting, except for authorized research or management purposes.
+• No hunting, fishing, trapping, or collecting of plants and mushrooms, except for authorized research or management purposes.

 • Do not release wildlife or domesticated animals on the property.

 • Keep all pets on a leash.
 Pets are not allowed in the buildings.
 As a courtesy to other participants please do not bring pets with you to programs, including hikes.
 Clean up all pet waste on trails.

 • Respect the rights of adjacent property owners.

 • Stay on trails and do not interfere with research projects and equipment.
 Off-trail hiking may be permissible with written staff consent.

 • No bikes, ORVs, or horses on trails.

 • No personal or motorized watercrafts on Brewster Lake or Cedar Creek.
 Recreational swimming is prohibited.